Prior99/hyrest/docs/existing-approaches.md

 title: Existing approaches
 ---

-All the problems defined in [Drawbacks](drawbacks) are by no means new and Hyrest does not claim to be the first library to solve them all.
-Many great solutions already exist and solve some of the problems caused by a service-oriented approach.
+All the [problems of single-page applications](drawbacks) are by no means new and Hyrest does not claim to be the first library to attempt to solve them.
+Many great solutions already exist and solve some of the problems caused by an single-page approach.
 Check what problems apply to your project and perform research for possible solutions before picking one.

 ## Hand-picked examples

 Please take a look at the following advices for solving many of the problems Hyrest aims to solve - without deciding for Hyrest.

-In addition, take a look at existing libraries (like [Sails](https://sailsjs.com/) or [Ionic](https://ionicframework.com/)) which basically solve the same problem in different ways.
+In addition, take a look at existing libraries (like [Sails](https://sailsjs.com/), [Meteor](https://www.meteor.com/) or [Ionic](https://ionicframework.com/)) which basically solve the same problem in different ways.

 ### Simply Decide for one ecosystem